Post

 • Norm Computation: Calculating some norms (e.g., Frobenius) is cheap, while others (e.g., spectral, nuclear, RMS-induced) require SVDs or iterative methods, adding computational overhead per optimization step if used directly for regularization or monitoring.

 • Dualizer Computation: Optimizers like Muon rely on “gradient dualization,” which involves finding the argument \(B\) that saturates Hölder’s inequality: \(\langle G, B \rangle = \Vert G \Vert \Vert B \Vert_\ast\).
 More practically, they often need to compute the duality mapping \(J(G)\) of the gradient \(G\) with respect to a chosen norm \(\Vert \cdot \Vert\).
 The update rule might then involve \(J(G)\) or a related preconditioning matrix.
-The explicit formulas for \(J(G)\) provided in Section 6.1 are crucial for implementing such optimizers.
+The explicit formulas for \(J(G)\) provided in the previous section are crucial for implementing such optimizers.

 • For common layers like Linear or Conv2D, computing these duality mappings can be expensive.
 For instance, if the norm involves SVD (like for Spectral, Nuclear, RMS-induced norms) or matrix square roots/inverses (Mahalanobis), this is costly.
 The Muon optimizer and related methods often employ approximations, like Newton-Schulz iterations for matrix inverses or low-rank approximations for SVD, to make these computations feasible for large deep learning models.